nextbreakpoint/flink-k8s-toolbox/example/README.md

-# How to setup a local environment
+# Example of Flink deployment on Minikube

-Follow these instructions to setup a local environment for testing the Flink Operator.
+Follow these instructions to set up a Minikube environment for testing the Flink Kubernetes Toolbox.

-## Install Docker and Kubernetes

-You can use Docker for Desktop or Minikube for this example.

-### Docker for Desktop

-We assume you are using Docker for Desktop 2.2.0.0 or later with Kubernetes 1.15 or later.

-Make sure that Docker is using at least 8Gb of memory (see Docker for Desktop settings).

-### Minikube
+## Preparation

-We assume you are using Minikube 1.6.1 or later with Kubernetes 1.15 or later.
+Install Minikube 1.11.0 or later with Kubernetes 1.17.

 Make sure that Minikube is using at least 8Gb of memory:

-    minikube start --memory=8gb ...
+    minikube start --cpus=2 --memory=8gb --kubernetes-version v1.17.0

-Don't forget to configure the environment before executing docker commands:

-    eval $(minikube docker-env)

-## Install Flink Operator

 Install kubectl: